dart-lang/language/working/333 - shared memory multithreading/proposal.md

 abstract class Thread {
   /// Runs the given function in a new thread.
   ///
-  /// The function is run in a shared isolate, meaning that
+  /// The function is run in the shared isolate, meaning that
   /// it will not have access to the non-shared state.
   ///
   /// The function will be run in a `Zone` which uses the